joepdooper/ivy/README.md

 docker-compose up
 ```

+Once the containers are running, you can access the website at http://localhost:8000.

 ##### Option B: Manual Setup

 Create a database for **ivy** using your MySQL client.
 Import the provided `ivy.sql` file: